gitkraken/vscode-gitlens/CONTRIBUTING.md

 ### Linting

-This project uses [tslint](https://palantir.github.io/tslint/) for code linting.
-You can run tslint across the code by calling `npm run lint` from a terminal.
-Warnings from tslint show up in the `Errors and Warnings` quick box and you can navigate to them from inside VS Code.
+This project uses [ESLint](https://eslint.org/) for code linting.
+You can run ESLint across the code by calling `npm run lint` from a terminal.
+Warnings from ESLint show up in the `Errors and Warnings` quick box and you can navigate to them from inside VS Code.

-To lint the code as you make changes you can install the [TypeScript TSLint Plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) extension.
+To lint the code as you make changes you can install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.

 ### Bundling